The Battlefield For The Soul

 When we speak about a person’s mental health, what are we referring to?
 A person’s mental health is his/her condition with regard to his/her psychological and emotional well-being.
 Mental health disorders are a disruption of normal mental functions.
 They can affect your thinking, mood, and influence your behavior.
 Do some people refuse to correct sinful behavior in their lives and instead fall back on the excuse of a mental disorder?
 Certainly.
 The names of some conditions that are labeled as mental disorders seem to indicate that excuses are being made for sinful choices.
 Does that mean that people do not genuinely experience temporary or even long-term mental disorders or afflictions?
 Certainly not.
 Our bodies are subject to the effects of a suffering and groaning creation, and our minds are no exception.
 Couple that with the fact that we have an enemy that is able to influence our minds with suggestions and temptations, and we understand why the “mind” is considered to be the battlefield of the soul.

 There are other examples that can be provided when it comes to genuine mental afflictions, but the point is, when people are experiencing mental difficulties, it is a narrow minded response to simply state that the person needs to “get right with God.”
 It is true, there may be something in a person’s life he or she needs to repent of, but mental difficulties are not all necessarily the result of sin in someone’s life.
 People are hurting in our world and they need help.
 Rather than assuming someone just “needs to get right with God”, we would do well to seek understanding in these areas.
-The Bible does not address all of life’s problems, though it gives us principles to follow when dealing with all of life’s problems.
-You never know what someone may be going through.
 Sometimes people need a helping hand to get through their mental struggles.
 There are Christian psychologists that are trained to help people in these areas.
 In my opinion, pastors should seek training in this area, or include those with this kind of training in their counseling sessions with others when it is warranted.
 Some pastors might lack the humility to say that some situations are beyond their scope of knowledge, but the truth is: there are situations that are beyond their scope of knowledge.
 We have people in the body of Christ that have been educated and trained on how to deal with certain matters, and the hurting people in our churches (and society) should be able to benefit from their knowledge, skills, and abilities as they utilize them in accordance with God’s principles.